-Companies confront a new climate challenge: home offices
+Companies confront a new climate challenge: Home offices

 But if heating a home office requires heating an entire house, how are emissions counted?
 And how to account for a headquarters office that is available but unused?

-"In a worst-case scenario a hybrid working future could...create a world where buildings and homes are used inefficiently with a transport system that is unable to respond to changing demand and potentially more cars on roads," U.K.-based consultancy Carbon Trust wrote in a 2021 report on remote work.
+"In a worst-case scenario a hybrid working future could ... create a world where buildings and homes are used inefficiently with a transport system that is unable to respond to changing demand and potentially more cars on roads," United Kingdom-based consultancy Carbon Trust wrote in a 2021 report on remote work.

 In the face of uncertainty over counting, outdoor retailer REI Co-op will wait for "uniform industry standards" before accounting for the 10 per cent of its workforce that is remote or mobile, said Andrew Dempsey, senior manager for sustainability, and it is not alone.

-Corporate climate adviser William Theisen, North American chief of Atos SE's EcoAct, described the limited reporting as concerning.
+Corporate climate adviser William Theisen, North American chief of Atos' EcoAct, described the limited reporting as concerning.

 "I don’t think avoiding it is the responsible way to go," he said.
 "If everyone was waiting for crystal-clear standards on counting remote work emissions, nothing would happen."